frankhart2018/simple-gen/exp-6/README.md

 <br><br>
 **Cell Representation when in scope**: O (Light Blue)

+## Solving the environment

+The environment is solved when the agent eats both the food partcles.

 ## Scope

 Distance to which an agent can perceive the world.
 Distance here is Manhattan Distance.